FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/configurations/README.md

       The third value resolves the specific unit on the *src* side.

-      In an implementation, this case can be avoided when the value on the *src* side is already normalized into a pint.Quantity.
+      In an implementation, this case can be avoided when the value on the *src* side is already normalized into a pint.ureg.
 The second value can be a list of strings of symbols for concepts on the *src* side.

     * ```(str, pint.ureg, str | list[str])``` aka case three.